-Review: "Anatomy of Life" by Finnish melodic metal band Noumena
+Review: "Anatomy of Life" by Finnish Melodic Death Metal Band Noumena

 Album Anatomy of Life: Song 1 Called Misanthropolis is a Great Start to This Album

-Finnish melodic metal band Noumena released their 2006 album called "Anatomy of Life" and they have done a solid job once again.
+Finnish melodic death metal band Noumena released their 2006 album called "Anatomy of Life" and they have done a solid job once again.
 The first song called Misanthropolis is a song about a certain city that has closed up all of its gates.
 It is a city that has no willingness or space to accept humans.
 The song has beautiful guitar work and some female vocals mixed in which offer a good contrast.
 I call that a well-thought out plan by the band as the vocals can definitely be understood.
 Antti Haapanen’s guttural vocals remain unchanged.
 He has a rougher version of vocal style compared to Tomi Koivusaari of Amorphis.
 The song has the style of early Amorphis such as what we would hear on Tales from the Thousand Lakes.